-Why should teams focus on collaboration?
+Why should my business focus on creating collaborative teams?

 Establish goals early on